Skip to content

 Storage

 Sandboxed plugins can store their own data in document collections.
-You declare collections and indexes on the plugin descriptor, and EmDash creates the schema automatically — no migrations to write.
+You declare collections and indexes in the manifest, and EmDash creates the schema automatically — no migrations to write.

-This page covers sandboxed (standard-format) plugins.
-The collection API is identical for native plugins; the only difference is that native plugins declare storage directly inside definePlugin() rather than on a separate descriptor.
+This page covers sandboxed plugins.
+The collection API is identical for native plugins; the only difference is that native plugins declare storage inside definePlugin() rather than in the manifest.

-For sandboxed plugins, storage lives on the descriptor — the file imported by astro.config.mjs, not the sandbox entry.
-Storage declarations need to be visible at build time so the sandbox bridge knows which collections the plugin is allowed to touch.
+For sandboxed plugins, storage lives in emdash-plugin.jsonc.
+The declaration has to be visible at build time so the sandbox bridge knows which collections the plugin is allowed to touch.

 "formId",